About

 As of 2021, this is a reader-supported website.

-• Free subscribers have access to the history and descriptions sections of the posts (same as nonmembers)—no access to directions, GPS waypoints, or photo galleries.
-See the Sample Trips page for examples of full access posts.
+• Free subscribers have access to the history and descriptions sections of the posts (same as nonmembers) but no access to directions, GPS waypoints, or photo galleries.
+See the Sample Trips page for examples of full-access posts.

-• Paid subscribers get full access to posts.
+• Paid subscribers get full access to everything here.
 This includes:

 • History and descriptions